DS architecture & tokens

 2–4 sessions per month

-By day, I lead Design System 3.0 at Keka HR — a four-lane initiative spanning core system, adoption, accessibility (WCAG 2.2 AA), and AI tooling.
+By day, I lead design systems, accessibility, and AI-assisted design patterns at Keka HR - spanning core system, adoption, and AI tooling.

-The Bigbasket work is what most informs the consulting — building a token system that supported multi-brand theming, mode strategy across 15+ products, and an in-house Token Studio to Flutter converter pipeline.
+The advisory work is what I do independently - drawing on years of building, scaling, and occasionally rebuilding design systems.
+The deepest of those was a token system supporting multi-brand theming, mode strategy across 15+ products, and an in-house Token Studio to Flutter converter pipeline.

 Teams often ask for a specific solution when the actual problem is upstream.
 The first 30 minutes are usually about reframing the problem.